Demfier/seq2seq/docs/index.md

 - **Usability**: You can train a model with a single command.
 Several types of input data are supported, including standard raw text.

 - **Reproducibility**: Training pipelines and models are configured using YAML files.
-This allows other to run your exact same model configurations.
+This allows others to run your exact same model configurations.

-- **Extensibility**: Code is structured in a modular way and that easy to build upon.
+- **Extensibility**: Code is structured in a modular way and that's easy to build upon.
 For example, adding a new type of attention mechanism or encoder architecture requires only minimal code changes.

 - **Documentation**: All code is documented using standard Python docstrings, and we have written guides to help you get started with common tasks.